Get these easy pastries perfectly buttery and flaky with my tips! You might also like these lemon blueberry scones or my favorite strawberry recipes.

 - Bake for 10 minutes.
 Remove from oven, press the centers back down a little and add the raspberry jam.
 Bake for 5 more minutes, or until done.

 Scones are best if eaten the day they are made.
-Freeze them for longer storage.
+You can store them overnight in an airtight container but I wouldn't try to keep them longer than that.

 To Freeze: Place raspberry scones in a single layer on a baking sheet and flash freeze.
 Then put them in a freezer container with sheets of waxed paper between the layers.
 This keeps the jam from sticking and getting messy.